-Work in An incomplete document designed to guide discussion and generate feedback reviews by Members and vendors.
-Drafts are susceptible to substantial change during the review process.
+Work in An incomplete document designed to guide discussion and generate feedback that may include several alternative requirements for consideration.

-Progress that may include several alternative requirements for consideration.
+Draft A document in specification format considered largely complete, but lacking reviews by process.

-Draft A document in specification format considered largely complete, but lacking and is suitable for product design and development, cross-vendor interoperability, and for certification testing.
+Members and vendors.
+Drafts are susceptible to substantial change during the review review, cross-vendor interoperability, and is for Certification testing if applicable.
+Issued

-Issued A stable document, which has undergone rigorous member and vendor review change requests to the specification through CableLabs.
+Issued A generally public document that has undergone Member and Technology Supplier change requests to the specification through CableLabs.